drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 A tenant or device can be referenced by ID, or looked up using an alias.
 Aliases must be unique, like the primary key of the entity.

 An alias consists of a type and an ID value.
-Depending on the context of the usage, the alias can be stored in explicit for (different fields) or string concatenated form.

-**TODO:** Figure out which form to use for the database.
-Explicit form actually separates information in different fields, while the concatenated form might make it easier to `SELECT … ALIAS IN (?)`.
+The type is purely informational and used to provider better information in case of alias conflicts.

 The system populates the aliases automatically from the content of the entity with every change.
 A unique key violation on the alias is treated as a conflict on the manipulating operation.

+A duplicate alias for the targeting the same ID is ignored.

 A default `id` type entry with the entity ID is always added:

 ~~~yaml
 tenants: